pyepics/pyepics/doc/pv.rst

    successfully connected.
 It is probably not that useful, as connection should happen automatically.
 See :meth:`wait_for_connection`.

-   :param timeout:  maximum connection time, passed to :meth:`ca.connect_channel`
+   :param timeout:  maximum connection time, passed to :meth:`epics.ca.connect_channel`
    :type  timeout:  float
    :rtype:    ``True``/``False``

    if timeout is ``None``, the PVs connection_timeout parameter will be used.
-If that is also ``None``, :data:`ca.DEFAULT_CONNECTION_TIMEOUT`  will be used.
+If that is also ``None``, :data:`episc.ca.DEFAULT_CONNECTION_TIMEOUT`  will be used.

 .. method:: wait_for_connection([timeout=None])